wise-team/engrave/readme.md

 echo "mailgun api key" | sudo docker secret create MAILGUN_API_KEY -
 ```

+In all submodule directory (engrave-*), you should do run 'tsc' command

 If you generated SSL certificate, you can run ENGRAVE system.
 Inspect `docker-compose.yml` file for environmental variables and then just type:

 `./development-deploy.sh`